 Definition A stock option that isn't "qualified" to receive favorable tax treatment, more or less.
 That is, in a qualified stock option, an employee can buy it out, own the equity, hold it for a year or much more and then get long term gain tax treatment.
 In a non-qualified option, all gains are ordinary income abuse.

 Definition The original amount of money you put down for a deposit or investment.
-We aren't talking about Mrs. Lipschitz, your school principal, unless you used her for an investment.
-Which would be weird.

 Rule Of 72

 A nifty little equation that lets you use the number 72 to figure out how long it will take for you to double the value of your investment.
 Just divide 72 by the annual rate of return on an investment to find out how many years will take for it be worth twice as much.